mand3v/MT7603U/README.md

 # MT7603U driver

-**Warning: there are still many bugs in this project, and welcome to join me to improve it.**
+# **Warning: there are still many bugs in this project, and it's not working right now, welcome to join
+to improve it.**

 ## Build and Install